mindspore-ai/docs/tutorials/source_en/compile/statements.md

 #### Generator Expression

-Generator expressions are used to generate lists.
+Generator expressions are used to generate generators.
 Usage: `(arg for loop if statements)`.

 For example: